coconutpalm/righttypes/README.md

 In the above code the `T` macro builds a type constructor that always returns a value: either its input (for type matches) or a `TypeCtorError` for mismatches.
 The `T!` macro behaves like `identity` for type matches, but throws `ex-info` with a `TypeCtorError` inside `ex-data` for type mismatches.

-Careful use of the `T!` macro in code like the above has the effect of checking hard-coded data structures like this at compile time without sacrificing the flexibility that Lispers have come to appreciate.
+Careful use of the `T!` macro in code like the above has the effect of checking hard-coded data structures at compile time without sacrificing the data flexibility that Lispers have come to appreciate.

 For example: